 Note: it is ok to cut the peppers in half so that you have boats.
 This makes it easier to stuff and wrap but allows the cheese to leak out a little more and gives you less jalapeño flavor.. your choice.

-Once all of the peppers are stuffed and wrapped, place them on a Bradley rack or on a cookie sheet for easy transport to and from the smoker.
+Once all of the peppers are stuffed and wrapped, place them on a pan with a rack for easy transport to and from the smoker.

 Use the water pan if you have one in your smoker and be sure to have enough dry wood chips, chunks for at least 1.5 to 2 hours.
 It is also ok to continue the smoke throughout the entire process.